-The 1991 humpback whale recovery plan does not outline specific downlisting and delisting criteria.
+There is no recovery plan specific to humpback whales from the Western North Pacific DPS.
+The 1991 humpback whale recovery plan (for the previous range-wide listing) does not outline specific downlisting and delisting criteria.
 The recovery plan does list several threats known or suspected of impacting humpback whale recovery including subsistence hunting, commercial fishing stressors, habitat degradation, loss of prey species, ship collision, and acoustic disturbance.
 Of these, ship collision and acoustic disturbance are relevant to MITT activities.
-As described previously, anthropogenic noise associated with MITT activities will not impact the fitness of any individuals of this species.
+As described previously, anthropogenic noise associated with MITT activities will not impact the fitness of any individuals of this species and vessel strike of humpback whales are unlikely to occur from Navy training and testing activities.

-Based on the evidence available, including the Environmental Baseline and Cumulative Effects, stressors resulting from training and testing activities the DoD and USCG will conduct in the MITT Action Area on an annual basis, cumulatively over the five year period from August 2015 through August 2020, or cumulatively for the reasonably foreseeable future (assuming there are no significant changes to the Status of Listed Resources or Environmental Baseline), would not be expected to appreciably reduce the likelihood of the survival of humpback whales in the wild by reducing the reproduction, numbers, or distribution of that species.
-We also conclude that effects from ongoing U.S. Navy training and testing activities continuing into the reasonably foreseeable future would not be expected, directly or indirectly, to appreciably reduce the likelihood of recovery of humpback whales in the wild by reducing the reproduction, numbers, or distribution of that species.
+Based on the evidence available, including the Environmental Baseline and Cumulative Effects, stressors resulting from training and testing activities the DoD and USCG will conduct in the MITT action area on an annual basis, cumulatively over the five year period from August 2015 through August 2020, or cumulatively for the reasonably foreseeable future (assuming there are no significant changes to the Status of Listed Resources or Environmental Baseline), would not be expected to appreciably reduce the likelihood of the survival of Western North Pacific DPS humpback whales in the wild by reducing the reproduction, numbers, or distribution of that species.
+We also conclude that effects from ongoing U.S. Navy training and testing activities continuing into the reasonably foreseeable future would not be expected, directly or indirectly, to appreciably reduce the likelihood of recovery of Western North Pacific DPS humpback whales in the wild by reducing the reproduction, numbers, or distribution of that species.
 MITT stressors will not affect the population dynamics, behavioral ecology, and social dynamics of individual humpback whales in ways or to a degree that would reduce their fitness.
 An action that is not likely to reduce the fitness of individual whales would not be likely to reduce the viability of the populations those individual whales represent (that is, we would not expect reductions in the reproduction, numbers, or distribution of those populations).
 We do not anticipate any reductions in survival rate or trajectory of recovery of the species as listed pursuant to the ESA that would be sufficient to be readily perceived or estimated.
-Due to a lack of fitness consequences to individuals and the populations they represent, we also do not anticipate any reductions in survival rate or trajectory of recovery of the Western North Pacific DPS as currently proposed.

-7.1.4 Sei Whale
+6.10.4 Sei Whale

-In determining whether U.S. Navy training and testing activities in the MITT Action Area are likely to jeopardize the survival and recovery of sei whales, we assessed effects of the action against the aggregate effects of everything in the Environmental Baseline that has led to the current Status of Listed Resources and, those effects of future non-Federal activities that are reasonably certain to occur within the Action Area in the reasonably foreseeable future.
-Many U.S. Navy training exercises and testing activities in the MITT Action Area over a five-year period and continuing into the reasonably foreseeable future will occur without any sei whales being exposed to U.S. Navy vessels, sound fields associated with active sonar pings, or shock waves associated with underwater detonations.
+In determining whether U.S. Navy training and testing activities in the MITT action area are likely to jeopardize the survival and recovery of sei whales, we assessed effects of the action against the aggregate effects of everything in the Environmental Baseline that has led to the current Status of Listed Resources and, those effects of future non-Federal activities that are reasonably certain to occur within the action area in the reasonably foreseeable future.
+Many U.S. Navy training exercises and testing activities in the MITT action area over a five-year period and continuing into the reasonably foreseeable future will occur without any sei whales being exposed to U.S. Navy vessels, sound fields associated with active sonar pings, or shock waves associated with underwater detonations.
 Those individuals that are exposed would only be so periodically or episodically.